‘Divided’ Japan pays tribute to slain ex-PM Shino Abe amid protests

 He added: “Abe-san ... you’ve worked tirelessly and exhausted all your energy for both Japan and the world.”

-Abe's successor and long-time aide Yoshihide Suga noted that many people in their 20s and 30s had shown up to offer flowers.
+Abe's successor and long-time aide Yoshihide Suga noted that many people in their twenties and thirties had shown up to offer flowers.

 “You always said you wanted to make Japan better, that you wanted young people to have hope and pride,” Mr Suga said with a trembling voice.

-US vice president Kamala Harris, Australian prime minister Anthony Albanese, India's Narendra Modi and South Korean prime minister Han Duck-soo were among the foreign dignitaries to pay floral tributes at the ceremony.
+US vice-president Kamala Harris, Australian prime minister Anthony Albanese, India's Narendra Modi and South Korean prime minister Han Duck-soo were among the foreign dignitaries to pay floral tributes at the ceremony.

 The funeral has been viewed by analysts as a bid by the current Japanese prime minister to strengthen diplomatic ties with the country’s partners, amid plummeting domestic support.
 He is expected to hold 40 meetings on Tuesday, in a round of what he termed “funeral diplomacy”.

-Despite facing backlash, Mr Kishida defended his decision to stage the full state funeral, calling it a way of honouring Abe’s achievements, as well as standing up for democracy.
+Despite facing a backlash, Mr Kishida defended his decision to stage the full state funeral, calling it a way of honouring Abe’s achievements, as well as standing up for democracy.

 Members of the public remained divided, however, with one poll showing only 30 per cent of respondents agreed with the decision.